 One of the most famous Mesopotamian reliefs, often used on book covers or magazines dealing with the Near East, is of Ninurta and the Anzu bird from the temple at Kalhu.
 This temple not only served as a place of worship for the god but ministered to the poor, orphans, the homeless, and found work for itinerant laborers.
 The city's great temple and nearby towering ziggurat dedicated to Ninurta were known far beyond the boundaries of Mesopotamia.

 The fame of the hero-god Ninurta, as well as his city, is attested to in the Bible where Ninurta is known as Nimrod, who is described as "a mighty hunter" and Kalhu is given as Calah, "a great city" (Genesis 10:8-12).
-Nimrod, altered to Nimrud, would attach itself to the city of Kalhu in the 19th and 20th centuries CE when archaeologists took it for the city of Nimrod of the Bible.
+The name Nimrod, altered to Nimrud, would attach itself to the city of Kalhu in the 19th and 20th centuries when archaeologists took it for the city of Nimrod of the Bible.

-Some scholars have suggested that the biblical Nimrod is Tukulti-Ninurta I, but this claim is untenable.
+Some scholars have suggested that the biblical figure Nimrod is Tukulti-Ninurta I, but this claim is untenable.
 Tukulti-Ninurta I had nothing to do with Kalhu whereas Ashurnasirpal II more or less dedicated the entire city to Ninurta, and it would be this association remembered by the later Hebrew scribes who wrote the Genesis narrative.

-Ashurbanipal was the last great king of the Neo-Assyrian Empire whose cities were sacked and looted in 612 BCE by a coalition of Medes, Babylonians, Persians, Scythians, and others who saw their chance to free themselves from Assyrian rule and took it.
+Ashurbanipal was the last great king of the Neo-Assyrian Empire and, after his death, the cities were sacked and looted in 612 BCE by a coalition of Medes, Babylonians, Persians, Scythians, and others who saw their chance to free themselves from Assyrian rule and took it.
 The great cities of Nineveh, Kalhu, Ashur, and the others were destroyed and the statues and temples of the Assyrian gods thrown down.
 Ninurta suffered the same fate as the other gods who had become closely associated with Assyrian rule, but the hero-god lived on through his influence on stories and myths of other cultures such as those of Greece and Rome.